Hungaria (train): EuroCity

 The current system was implemented together with the EuroCity system in 1993.
 Its termination in Hungary was the Keleti Railway Station in Budapest until this was changed in 2018 alongside all EuroCity trains from this direction - the new terminus is the Nyugati Railway Station.
 The train has also been extended from Berlin to Hamburg with a total travel time of 13:49 for EC252 and 13:40 for EC253.

-As of 2018 the train is pulled by a Class 380 from Budapest to Prague and by Class 193 from Prague to Hamburg.
-The train has ten carriages: 3 Apmz carriages - first two are first class carriages and the third is the bistro, 1 Bmvz carriage, 4 Bpmz carriages, 1 Bbdpmz carriage and 1 Bpmbdz 294.1 carriage.
-This arrangement is switched when the train arrives in Prague, due to the placement of the railway lines there requiring the locomotive to change sides (the train has a 25 minute period in the timetable for this purpose).
+As of 2023 the train is pulled by a Class 193 for the entire Journey.
+The locomotive is provided by the Czech Railway ČD.
+The train has nine carriages: Two with a first class configuration (Amz and Apmz), a restaurant-car (WRmz) and six second class cars (5 Bpmz and 1 Bbdpmz).
 The train has carriages with wi-fi and allows for the transport of bicycles in the Bbdpmz carriage.
-All carriages are equipped with seats, all of them are able to run in a 200 km/h speed, they are air conditioned and it is possible to reserve a seat for an extra charge.
+All carriages are equipped with seats that provide 230V power, all of them are able to run at an operating speed of 200 km/h, they are air conditioned and it is possible to reserve a seat for an extra charge.

-Current Route
+Current route

+Described below is the Route for EC 172, EC 173 runs in the opposite direction.

+Starting at Budapest Nyugati station, the train follows the Danube upstream, stopping at Vác, Nagymaros-Visegrád and Szob.

+After crossing the border to Slovakia, the last stop along the Danube river is Štúrovo, after which the route diverges from the river to head north-west towards Nové Zámky and Bratislava.
+The last stop in Slovakia is Kúty.

+Just after crossing the border to the Czech Republic, the train stops at Břeclav.
+On its way further north-west, the train stops at Brno before continuing to Prague via Pardubice and Kolín.
+Afterwards the route follows the Vltava river north, switching to follow the Elbe river to Ústí nad Labem.
+The scenic route along the Elbe river is used to cross the border to Germany, reaching Děčín just before doing so.

+The first stop in Germany is Bad Schandau.
+The train further follows the Elbe river to Dresden, serving Dresden Hauptbahnhof and Dresden Neustadt.
+No stop is made until the train reaches Berlin, serving Südkreuz, Berlin Hauptbahnhof and Spandau station before continuing towards Hamburg.
+The last leg of the route contains stops at Wittenberge and Ludwigslust.
+After reaching Hamburg Hauptbahnhof as the last major stop, the route concludes at Hamburg Altona.